ChernXi/AI07_Project_1-Heart-Disease-Prediction/README.md

 ](https://colab.research.google.com/?utm_source=scs-index) to open a new Google Colab file.

 We use the [heart_disease.csv](heart_disease.csv) as the raw data set.
-You can find the whole code [here](https://colab.research.google.com/drive/1UBavWuPHAuDjxr5M8N5wjGck5J8FT3c7) You can also download the dataset from https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset
+You can find the whole code [here](https://colab.research.google.com/drive/1UBavWuPHAuDjxr5M8N5wjGck5J8FT3c7).<br>
+You can also download the dataset from https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset

 ## Summary
 ### Dataset
 The dataset has 14 attributes.
-We will use the first 13 attributes as features, and the last attribute, "target" as labels. <br>
+We will use the first 13 attributes as the features, and the last attribute, "target", as the labels. <br>
 "Target" is integer valued, with <br>
 <p align="center">
 0 = no heart disease <br>